theprimo/Applications_Login_Test_Tool/README.md

 Technologies used to develop this tool:
 -Java8
+-Apache POI
+-Selenide3.5.1
 -Eclipse JEE Mars4.5
--Selenide3.5.1
 *which internally uses Selenium2.53.0

 Note: Due to some reasons, some files are present here in zip format, while executing the tool please do unzip those required zipped files.